 - William Hill

 The first major innovation is the betting carousel.
-In order to streamline the site for mobile play, DraftKings created a revolving wheel of suggested bets.
+To streamline the site for mobile play, DraftKings created a revolving wheel of suggested bets.

 Each suggestion is based upon the individual player’s betting history and selected preferences.
 The betting carousel removes the need to click through endless screens on a smaller device.

 DraftKings Sportsbook also offers a tremendous amount of flexibility and variety.
-Almost every type of betting is available, and players can place bets for as little as $0.10.
+Almost every type of betting is available, and players can place bets for as little as 10 cents.

 Finally, every bet onsite is subject to the live ticket system.
 The system allows players to cash out their wagers at almost any point during the contest.